-We are in the business of designing, developing and manufacturing energy recovery devices for seawater reverse osmosis desalination.
+We are in the business of designing, developing and manufacturing energy recovery devices and pumps for seawater reverse osmosis desalination.
 Our company was founded in 1992 and we introduced the initial version of our energy recovery device, the PX, in early 1997.
-In December 2009, we acquired Pump Engineering, LLC, which manufactures centrifugal energy recovery devices, known as turbochargers, and high pressure and circulation pumps.
+In December 2009, we acquired Pump Engineering, LLC, which manufactures centrifugal energy recovery devices, known as turbochargers, and high pressure pumps.

-A majority of our net revenue has been generated by sales to large engineering, procurement and construction firms, which are involved with the design and construction of larger desalination plants.
+A majority of our net revenue typically has been generated by sales to large engineering, procurement and construction firms, which are involved with the design and construction of larger desalination plants.
 Sales to these firms often involve a long sales cycle, which can range from 6 to 16 months.
 A single large desalination project can generate an order for numerous energy recovery devices and generally represents an opportunity for significant revenue.
 We also sell our devices to original equipment manufacturers, or OEMs, which commission smaller desalination plants, order fewer energy recovery devices per plant and have shorter sales cycles.

-Due to the fact that a single order for our energy recovery devices by a large engineering, procurement and construction firm for a particular plant may represent significant revenue, we often experience significant fluctuations in net revenue from quarter to quarter.
+Due to the fact that a single order for our energy recovery devices by a large engineering, procurement and construction firm for a particular plant may represent significant revenue, we can experience significant fluctuations in net revenue from quarter to quarter and from year to year.
 In addition, our engineering, procurement and construction firm customers tend to order a significant amount of equipment for delivery in the fourth quarter and, as a consequence, a significant portion of our annual sales typically occurs during that quarter.

 A limited number of our customers accounts for a substantial portion of our net revenue and accounts receivables.
 Revenue from customers representing 10% or more of total revenue varies from period to period.
-For the three and six months ended June 30, 2010, one customer accounted for approximately 53% and two customers accounted for approximately 53% of our net revenue, respectively.
-For the three and six months ended June 30, 2009, two customers accounted for approximately 70% and approximately 65% of our net revenue, respectively.
+For the three and nine months ended September 30, 2010, one customer accounted for approximately 16% and two customers accounted for approximately 41% of our net revenue, respectively.
+For the three and nine months ended September 30, 2009, four customers accounted for approximately 76% and three customers accounted for approximately 55% of our net revenue, respectively.
+No other customers accounted for more than 10% of the Company's net revenue during any of these periods.

-During the three and six months ended June 30, 2010 and 2009, most of our revenue was attributable to sales outside of the United States.
+During the three and nine months ended September 30, 2010 and 2009, most of our revenue was attributable to sales outside of the United States.
 We expect sales outside of the United States to remain a significant portion of our revenue for the foreseeable future.

 Our revenue is principally derived from the sales of our energy recovery devices.
-We also derive revenue from the sale of our high pressure and circulation pumps, which we manufacture and sell in connection with our energy recovery devices for use in desalination plants.
+We also derive revenue from the sale of high pressure and circulation pumps, which we manufacture and sell in connection with our energy recovery devices for use in desalination plants.
 We also receive incidental revenue from the sale of spare parts and from services, such as product support, that we provide to our customers.
-The recent acquisition of Pump Engineering, LLC is anticipated to increase revenue derived from sales of energy recovery devices and pumps.